-Students can receive college credit for technical high school courses listed on the statewide articulation memorandum of agreement between the Alabama Community College System and Alabama State Department of Education.
-Students must complete the articulation criteria as outlined by the state to receive college credit for any course.
+Students can receive college credit for technical high school coursework completed in grades 10-12 listed on the statewide articulation memorandum of agreement between the Alabama Community College System and Alabama State Department of Education.
+Students must meet the articulation criteria as outlined by the state to receive college credit for any course and request articulated credit no later than 20 months after high school graduation.
+Articulated credit is not available if granting such credit violates policies or regulations of licensure agencies or regulatory boards.